LambWolf777/Pathfinding/README.md

 # Pathfinding
 Pathfinding Algorithm visualizer and benchmarking

-Welcome to my first completed python project!
+Welcome to my first completed python/pygame project!

+Pretty much everything was made from scratch, I used Pygame to have access to graphics.
+I coded the Gui without any external librairies, which turned out to be the biggest part of the project!

 ![Showcase](https://user-images.githubusercontent.com/5695316/147415947-da66abe9-56cc-4229-8d68-e8ca9b16875c.gif)